Wednesday, November 25, 2020

 Musical Fauna: Piper Snails

 Today we've got some ideas for the kind of peculiar background details that can help bring a game world to life, as well as some ideas for bringing them into the foreground if your players take an interest.
-They'd fit best in a slightly exotic campaign, perhaps featuring picaresque heroes in the vein of Cugel the Clever.
+They'd fit best in a picaresque campaign, perhaps featuring heroes in the vein of Cugel the Clever.

 Piper Snails